YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

 ### 1.2.
-Naming conventions principle
+Naming conventions
 All the names used in the code and the configurations MUST BE human readable and expandable - that is name the objects from the greater realm to the smaller - for example &lt;&lt;env&gt;&gt;_&lt;&lt;db_name&gt;&gt; , because the concept of operational IT environments ( dev , test , qas , prd ) is broader than the concept of a application databases ...

 ### 1.3.
-Be user-friendly especially to developers and devops
+Be user-friendly to all
-You cannot achieve user-friendliness for the end-users unless your developers and technical personnel are happy while interacting with your artifacts.
+Especially to technical personnel, as you cannot achieve user-friendliness for the end-users unless your developers and technical personnel are happy while interacting with your artifacts.